sukun1045/music_basic_theory/README.md

 - **Harmonic minor scale** is a variation of the natural minor scale.
 It occurs when the 7th note of the natural minor scale is **raised** by a half step.
 The step is **not** raised in the key signature; instead, it's raised throught the use of accidentals.
 - **Melodic minor scale** is derived from the natural minor scale.
 In the melodic minor scale, the 6th and 7th notes of the natural minor scale are each **raised** by one half step when going up the scale.
 However, keep in mind that they return to the natural minor when going down the scale.

-## Key Signatures and the Circle of Fifths
+## Section 7: Key Signatures and the Circle of Fifths
 - The key signature tells you in what key the song is written.
 ### Understanding the Circle Of Fifths and Recognizing Major Key Signatures
 - In the sixth century B.C., the Greek scholar and philosopher Pythagoras divided a circle into 12 equal sections, like a clock.
 The result of his experimentation eventually became known as the Circle of Fifths, which is still used today.